Send the link below via email or IMCopy

 Transcript of Occupational Therapy

 What Does It Take To Become An Occupational Therapist

-So in conclusion if you are a compassionate person with a goal in life to help individuals and families overcome obstacles and to be creative in doing so then becoming an Occupational Therapist may be a choice you look in to.
-But be aware that your role is often more supervisory then hands on and that it may feel monotonous at times.
+So if you are a compassionate person with a goal in life to help people and families overcome obstacles, and want be creative in doing so, then becoming an Occupational Therapist may be a career for you.

 What is Occupational Therapy?

 "occupational therapists and occupational therapy assistants help people across the lifespan participate in the things they want and need to do through the therapeutic use of everyday activities (occupations)." (aota)

 "How we make it better"

 Measure progress to see if a person is meeting their goals and change treatment if they are not making progress

 Therapy Centers/Rehab Centers

 Home Health Care